fclaerho/buildstack/README.md

 Or to provision an Ansible inventory as root with a password (on install):

 	{
-		"asroot": {
+		"as-root": {
 			"ansible-playbook": {
 				"append": ["--user", "root", "--ask-pass"]
 			}
 		}
 	}

-Specifying a profile means you have to call `build -p asroot ...` to use the customization.
+Specifying a profile means you have to call `build -p as-root ...` to use the customization.

 Plugin Development
 ------------------